To Get Results Like This:

 What Do I Get With The Program?

-12 weeks of exercises to reduce your pain (6 days a week for 20-30 min each day)
+12 weeks of exercises to reduce your pain (3 days a week OR 6 days a week option for 20-30 min each day)

 An assessment to perform before the program, half way through the program and at the end to see your progress